shaik-7731/shaik-7731/README.md

 - Built a Power BI dashboard tracking sales trends, product performance, and category-level insights
 - Created core KPIs (Total Revenue, Orders, Profit, Profit Margin) using DAX measures for real-time tracking
 - Identified top-performing products, seasonal demand patterns, and underperforming categories to support data-driven decisions

-> 💡 Replace the links above with the actual repo URLs once you push these projects to GitHub.

 ---

 ### 📈 GitHub Stats